TheRealKoeDev/automatic-form-builder/README.md

         this.form = automaticFormBuilder.build(ParentClass, { primitiveProperty: 'some text' });

         /**
-         *   Builds the FormGroup for ParentClass with only the control for 'primitiveProperty'
+         *   Builds the FormGroup for ParentClass with only the control for 'primitiveProperty' **/ this.form = automaticFormBuilder.build(ParentClass, { primitiveProperty: 'some other text' }, {
-         *   and skips validation for other not existing FormControls.
-         **/
-        this.form = automaticFormBuilder.build(ParentClass, { primitiveProperty: 'some other text' }, {
-            validation: ValidationMode.ValidateExistingProperties,
             formBuildMode: FormBuildMode.ProvidedDataOnly
         });

         /**
          *   Builds the FormGroup for ParentClass with all direct child controls,
-         *   skips validation completely and writes a FormControl with value null
-         *   for ChildArrays and ChildObjects that are not provided in the data.
+         *   and writes a FormControl with value null, for ChildArrays and ChildObjects that are not provided in the data.
          **/
         this.form = automaticFormBuilder.build(ParentClass, { }, {
-            validation: ValidationMode.None,
             formBuildMode: FormBuildMode.ProvidedObjectsOnly,
             missingObjectHandling: MissingObjectHandling.WriteNull,
             missingArrayHandling: MissingArrayHandling.WriteNull